top of page

 Explore Castle Island

-Please join Mike Manning on a special evening guided walking tour of Fort Independence at Castle Island.
-This tour will focus on the history of Castle Island from the first fort (1634) to the present-day fort (1830s).
+Please join Mike Manning on a guided walking tour of Fort Independence at Castle Island.
+This tour will focus on the history of Castle Island from the first fort (1634) to the present day fort (1830s).
 We'll walk the perimeter of the fort and discuss Edgar Allen Poe, the Quasi War, the Spanish American War, and the fort's present day recreational use.
-In addition, we'll talk about the inner harbor islands, the massive Boston harbor clean-up, Logan International Airport, and the Conley container terminal.
-Then we’ll venture inside the fort and make our way up to the ramparts for a spectacular view of the city at sunset.
+In addition, we'll talk about the inner harbor islands, the massive Boston harbor clean-up, Logan International Airport, and MassPort's Conley container terminal.
+Then we’ll venture inside the fort and make our way up to the ramparts for a spectacular view of the city.

 Saturday, October 25: 10:00 AM - 12:00 PM